 “Yes you do.
 It helps your career.
 It expands your likelihood of getting jobs.”

-“You’re not going to get a job with a theatre degree anyways.”
+“You’re not going to get a job with a theater degree anyways.”

 She didn’t react.
 I had hoped for a chuckle.